Navilat/Portfolio/README.md

 # EXPERIENCE

-## CTO at MyHabits
+## Technical Consultant at MyHabits
-_February 2025 - Today_
+_February 2025 - July 2025_

-Chief technology officer at MyHabits, responsible for strategic software infrastructure optimizations.
-Achieved a 38.94% reduction in operational costs.
-Tech used: NGINX, Docker, SSL, Certbot.
+- Reduced operational hosting costs by 68.64%, responsible for strategic software infrastructure optimizations, enhancing financial sustainability for a pre-revenue AI/SaaS startup.
+- Led the development of a B2C WhatsApp AI agent MVP, driving the acquisition of 40 early customers.
+Responsibilities included the architecture, core AI functionality, KPI dashboard, and survey application website.
+- Managed server infrastructure and codebase as the sole technical contributor, utilizing NGINX, Docker, SSL, and Certbot to ensure secure and reliable deployment.
+- Provided strategic technical guidance, optimizing software infrastructure to support business objectives in a resource-constrained environment.

 ## Software Engineer at Gatblac
 _March 2020 – June 2024_